SynchronetBBS/sbbs/README.md

 - The [web] section added to *ctrl/modopts.ini* won't hurt anything if you leave it there, but you can delete it if you want
 - Revert your *ctrl/services.ini* file to the backup you made prior to installing this web interface
 - Undo any changes you made to your firewall & router during the *Quick Start*

+###Support

+####Via GitHub

+- Please browse the existing [issues](https://github.com/echicken/synchronet-web-v4/issues) for this project, including those marked as closed.
+You may find that your question has already been asked (and hopefully answered).
+- Open a new [issue](https://github.com/echicken/synchronet-web-v4/issues) here on GitHub

+####On DOVE-Net

+- Post a message to *echicken* in [Synchronet Sysops](https://bbs.electronicchicken.com/?page=001-forum.ssjs&sub=sync_sys).
+I read this sub regularly and will respond to you there.

+####On IRC

+- You can find me in #synchronet on irc.synchro.net.
+I may be AFK, but ask your question and idle for a while; I'll respond eventually.

+####Email

+- Please don't.
+Public support discussions are better for everyone, especially those searching the web for answers in the future.